astigPree/raspberry_ai/README.md

 - remember something where i put the item :
     1. item : represent what item to be saved in the database
     2. place : represent where to place the item putted.
+    3. item_id : represent the id of the item that will be saved in the database
 - schedule manage :
     1. schedule : represent the day and time when the schedule be setted.
     2. activity : represent the activity that will be done in the schedule.
+    3. schedule_id : represent the id of the schedule that will be saved in the database
 - task automation [ lights and electric fan ] :
     1. light : represent the light that will be turned on or off
     2. fan : represent the fan that will be turned on or off